-where $0 \leq x < 2\pi$ and $-\infty < p < \infty$, and the classical dynamics of LKR happen on a cylindrical phase space.
-Physically, this system can be thought of as a particle on a ring moving at constant speeds, completing $\alpha$ number of rotations in a time period $T$ of kicks.
-These periodic delta-function kicks have a kicking strength given by $K$.
+where $0 \leq x < 2\pi$ and $-\infty < p < \infty$, and the classical dynamics takes place on cylindrical phase space.
+Physically, it can be thought of as a particle on a ring moving at constant speed, completing $\alpha$ number of rotations in a time period $T$ of kicks.
+These periodic delta-function kicks have a kicking strength $K$.
 Due to the existence of a complete set of integrals of motion (IOM), energy stays localized when $\alpha$ is irrational.
 When the resonance condition is met, the IOMs break down leading to delocalization in momentum space \cite{Ber84}.

-For the Hamiltonian in Eq. \ref {eqn:1} with cosine kicking potential, the resonance condition is met when $\alpha$ is an integer.
+For $H_{\rm LKR}(t)$ in Eq. \ref {eqn:1} with cosine kicking potential, the resonance condition is met when $\alpha \in \mathbb{Z}$.
 Both rational and irrational values of $\alpha$ give rise to IOMs in momentum space leading to localization in the momentum variable.
-For integer $\alpha$ these IOMs diverge leading to resonant (quadratic) mean energy evolution.
-On the other hand, if the kicking potential is a smooth function that could be Fourier expanded in terms of $\cos(x)$, then irrational values of $\alpha$ give rise to IOMs and hence momentum localization.
+For $\alpha \in \mathbb{Z}$, these IOMs diverge leading to resonant (quadratic) mean energy evolution.
+On the other hand, if the kicking potential is a smooth function that could be Fourier expanded in terms of $\cos(x)$, then irrational values of $\alpha$ lead to IOMs and localization.
 Further, rational $\alpha$ satisfies the resonant condition leading to ballistic transport in the system \cite{Ber84}.

 Throughout this work, $\alpha$ is chosen to be an irrational number since we are interested in the effect of interactions on localization.
-Irrational $\alpha$ ensures the system is far away from the resonance conditions, even with the presence of interactions.
+It ensures the system is far from the resonance conditions, even in the presence of interactions.
 The time evolution of mean kinetic energy, rather than the total energy, will be used as an indicator of dynamical localization \cite{KesGanRef16,RozGal17}.
 The classical trajectories generated by Eq. \ref {eqn:1} with irrational $\alpha$ are regular finite loops around its cylindrical phase space, and energy evolves periodically with time, implying that $\langle p^2 \rangle \approx $ constant.
-Thus, the classical LKR model of Eq. \ref {eqn:1} is devoid of chaos at all times for any value of kicking strength $K$.
-In this case, one observes a clear correspondence in dynamics between the classical and quantum versions of the system.
+Thus, the classical LKR model of Eq. \ref {eqn:1} is devoid of chaos at all times for any value of $K$.
+In this case, one observes a clear correspondence between the classical and quantum dynamics of the system.

 In general, the classical or quantum transport in the kicked rotor systems can be conveniently quantified based on the typical time-dependence of the mean squared angular momenta given by

 where $\beta$ is the exponent.
 If quantum dynamics is considered, then $\langle . \rangle$ represents the usual expectation value over the time-evolving state.
 In the classical regime, $\langle . \rangle$ represents an average taken over an ensemble of initial conditions.
 If the dynamics is localized in momentum space, then $\beta = 0$.
 If $0<\beta<1$, it corresponds to sub-diffusion, and $\beta=1$ corresponds to linear diffusion.
 When $1<\beta <2 $, we will have anomalous diffusion, while the particular case of $\beta=2$ corresponds to ballistic transport.
 Ballistic transport is observed in LKR when the resonance condition is met \cite{KesGanRef16}.